 Medical care in the schools is limited to first aid for accidents and illness until the parent can be contacted to take the student home or to their personal health care provider or hospital.
 Emergency information completed by you will give us the information to locate you when needed.
 It is important to keep this information updated each school year.
 School nurses are permitted by law to perform only those services written on the Standing Orders of the consulting school physician.
 Do not expect the school nurse to diagnose or treat illnesses.
 This is the proper function of your family health care provider.

 Absence Due to Illness

 Please encourage your student to practice good health habits that will contribute to growth, development, and well-being.
 These should include a balanced diet, adequate sleep, regular exercise and study.
 When there are signs of illness, your student should stay at home.
-A physician’s excuse is necessary after an absence of three (3) days.
+After a student has accumulated fifteen days of absences, a physician's note is necessary after three consecutive days absent from school.

 Notify the School Nurse